How to Discharge Student Loans in Bankruptcy: The Truth You Need to Know

-Did you know that approximately $1.5 trillion in student loans is owed by 44 million borrowers in the United States?
+Do you know how many millions of Americans are carrying student loan debt?
 For many struggling with this debt, the question “can student loans be discharged in bankruptcy” seems to have a simple answer – no. But this common belief is actually a myth.

-We’ve created this comprehensive guide to show you exactly how to get student loans discharged and answer the pressing question: can federal student loans be discharged in bankruptcy?
+We’ve created this guide to explain the legal process for seeking student loan discharge.
+And we answer the pressing question: can federal student loans be discharged in bankruptcy?
 The United States Bankruptcy Code actually provides important relief for debt-burdened consumers who need a fresh start to get their finances in order.
 Let’s explore the truth about student loans and bankruptcy that you need to know.

 Can Student Loans Really Be Discharged in Bankruptcy?